Kansattica/Fluency/README.md

 ### Building and running

-Fluency uses .Net Core 2.2 for the console and .Net Standard 2.0 for everything else.
-I suspect it would work fine with earlier versions, .Net framework, and the like, but I haven't tested.
+Fluency uses .Net Core 3.0 for the console and .Net Standard 2.1 for everything else.
+I suspect it would work fine with earlier versions, .Net framework, and the like with some tweaking, but I haven't tested.
 The entire project is self-contained and pure C#.
 No external packages.
 To run, simply do:

 `dotnet run`